9th8/up-to-date-real-world-haskell/8-efficient-file-processing-regular-expressions-and-file-name-matching.md

 Using a value before defining it

-Haskell does not require that a value or function be declared or defined in a source file before it\'s used.
-It\'s perfectly normal for a definition to come *after* the first place it\'s used.
-The Haskell compiler doesn\'t care about ordering at this level.
-This grants us the flexibility to structure our code in the manner that makes most logical sense to us, rather than follow an order that makes the compiler writer\'s life easiest.
+Haskell does not require that a value or function be declared or defined in a source file before it's used.
+It's perfectly normal for a definition to come *after* the first place it's used.
+The Haskell compiler doesn't care about ordering at this level.
+This grants us the flexibility to structure our code in the manner that makes most logical sense to us, rather than follow an order that makes the compiler writer's life easiest.

-Haskell module writers often use this flexibility to put \"more important\" code earlier in a source file, relegating \"plumbing\" to later.
+Haskell module writers often use this flexibility to put "more important" code earlier in a source file, relegating "plumbing" to later.
 This is exactly how we are presenting the `globToRegex` function and its helpers here.
 ::::

 With the regular expression rooted, the `globToRegex'` function will do the bulk of the translation work.
-We\'ll use the convenience of Haskell\'s pattern matching to enumerate each of the cases we\'ll need to cover.
+We'll use the convenience of Haskell's pattern matching to enumerate each of the cases we'll need to cover.

 ``` example